kyma-project/website/content/blog-posts/2019-09-05-release-notes-1.5/index.md

 ### Fix for invalid arguments order in the Connector Service header parser

-Previous versions of the header parser incorrectly compared certificate subject's `Locality` to the `Province` defined in the component's configuration, and certificate subject's `Province` to the `Locality` environmental variable in the configuration.
+Previous versions of the header parser incorrectly compared certificate subject's `locality` to the `province` defined in the component's configuration, and certificate subject's `province` to the `locality` environmental variable from the configuration.
 This could cause bugs.
-In the new fix, header parser now properly compares subject's `Locality` and `Province` to their corresponding environmental variables.
+In the new fix, header parser now properly compares subject's `locality` and `province` to their corresponding environmental variables.

 > **NOTE:** This fix may require generating new certificates as a part of the upgrade process.